About the Challenge

 There is a €20,000 prize for the first place entry.
 The winner, or one representative of the winning team, will receive a free registration to the Solar World Congress 2017 in Abu Dhabi, where the presentation of the Award will take place, and one Gold membership to the Society.
 The winning project will be featured on the Solar Energy journal homepage and on the ISES website.

-A panel of international scientific experts will review the applications, the top 5 will be put forward to Elsevier-ISES awards’ committee for the selection of the winning proposal.
+A panel of international scientific experts, jurors, will review the applications, and the top 5 will be put forward to Elsevier-ISES awards’ judging committee for the selection of the winning proposal.
 The judges will evaluate the applications based on the following evaluation criteria:

 - Clearly demonstrate that the application supports a transformation to 100% renewable energy